kzhangm02/NYTSudoku/README.md

 # NYTSudoku
 A program to solve the daily NYT sudokus

 Run the main method in Sudoku.java and open the daily NYT sudoku in a new window.
+The program requires installing Jython and adding jython-standalone-2.7.2.jar to the Classpath.

 ### Algorithm